Survivor Series (2016): Pre-show

-During the Survivor Series Kickoff pre-show, T. J. Perkins, Rich Swann and Noam Dar defeated Tony Nese, Drew Gulak and Ariya Daivari when Swann executed a standing 450° splash on Daivari for a pinfall.
+During the Survivor Series Kickoff pre-show, T. J. Perkins, Rich Swann, and Noam Dar defeated Tony Nese, Drew Gulak, and Ariya Daivari when Swann executed a standing 450° splash on Daivari for a pinfall.

 Later, Kane defeated Luke Harper after a chokeslam.

 Preliminary matches

 The actual pay-per-view opened with the women's Survivor Series match pitting Team Raw (Charlotte, Bayley, Sasha Banks, Alicia Fox, and Nia Jax) against Team SmackDown (Nikki Bella, Carmella, Naomi, Alexa Bliss, and Becky Lynch) in a 5-on-5 Survivor Series Elimination Match.
 Immediately before the match, SmackDown's captain Nikki Bella was attacked backstage, leaving her unable to compete, and team coach Natalya replaced her.
 Fox pinned Carmella after a scissors kick but was herself pinned by Bliss after Twisted Bliss.
 Naomi was counted out after Jax attacked her.
 Natalya pinned Banks with a roll-up but was pinned by Charlotte after a Queen's Boot.
 Lynch forced Jax submit to the Dis-arm-her, eliminating Jax.
 Charlotte pinned Bliss with a Queen's Boot.
 Bayley pinned Lynch after a Bayley-to-Belly Suplex, leaving Bayley and Charlotte as the survivors for Team Raw.
 After the match, Charlotte attacked Bayley.

 Next, The Miz defended the Intercontinental Championship against Sami Zayn.
 In the end, Zayn applied the Figure-four leglock on Miz; as Miz was about to submit, Miz's manager Maryse rang the ring bell.
 Zayn released the hold, thinking he had won, but Miz pinned him with a roll-up to retain the title.

-After this, Team Raw (The New Day (Big E and Kofi Kingston), Cesaro and Sheamus, Enzo Amore and Big Cass, The Shining Stars, and Luke Gallows and Karl Anderson) faced Team SmackDown (Heath Slater and Rhyno, The Hype Bros, American Alpha, Breezango, and The Usos) in the tag team's Survivor Series match.
+After this, Team Raw (The New Day (Big E and Kofi Kingston), Cesaro and Sheamus, Enzo Amore and Big Cass, The Shining Stars (Epico and Primo), and Luke Gallows and Karl Anderson) faced Team SmackDown (Heath Slater and Rhyno, The Hype Bros (Zack Ryder and Mojo Rawley), American Alpha (Chad Gable and Jason Jordan), Breezango (Tyler Breeze and Fandango), and The Usos (Jey Uso and Jimmy Uso)) in the tag team's Survivor Series match.
 Breezango, in their new fashion police attire, began by handing out tickets to everyone but were quickly eliminated by The New Day after the Midnight Hour (a Big Ending and diving DDT combination) on Fandango.
-Immediately after, Jimmy Uso executed a superkick on Kingston for a pinfall to eliminate New Day.
+Immediately after, Jimmy executed a superkick on Kingston for a pinfall to eliminate New Day.
 Gallows and Anderson performed a Magic Killer on Zack Ryder, eliminating The Hype Bros.
 American Alpha executed an electric chair/diving bulldog combination on Primo, eliminating The Shining Stars.
 Gallows and Anderson eliminated American Alpha with a Magic Killer on Jason Jordan, but were eliminated by Rhyno and Heath Slater after Rhyno performed a Gore on Gallows.
 Enzo Amore and Big Cass then performed a Bada Boom Shakalaka on Rhyno, eliminating him and Heath Slater.
 The Usos eliminated Enzo and Cass after a Samoan Splash on Enzo.
-In the end, Cesaro applied the Sharpshooter on Jey Uso while Sheamus performed a Brogue Kick on Jimmy.
+In the end, Cesaro applied the Sharpshooter on Jey while Sheamus performed a Brogue Kick on Jimmy.
 Jey submitted, leaving Cesaro and Sheamus as the sole survivors for Team Raw.